davidcortis-design/herbert-books/README.md

 # herbert-books
-A free, unofficial set of matching high-resolution covers for Frank Herbert's non-Dune novels, designed for Kindle and Calibre users who want a cohesive library.
+Unofficial, fan-made Kindle and Calibre cover set for Frank Herbert's non-Dune bibliography.
+This project aims to create a consistent visual identity for Herbert's works by restoring, recreating, and standardising book covers while remaining faithful to the original aesthetic.